-All three major kinds of CNMs are widely used, and they are ubiquitous in our lives.
+These three major kinds of CNMs are widely used, and they are ubiquitous in our lives.
 The application of CNMs is shown in Fig. 1.
 However, CNMs not only bring benefits to us, but also cause a series of environmental problems.
 CNMs are one of the most recalcitrant synthetic materials.
-With the mass production and use of CNMs, more and more opportunities for their entry into the environment, the increase of CNMs in water environment will produce certain toxicity to aquatic organisms.
+With the mass production and use of CNMs, they have more and more opportunities to entry into the environment.
+The increase of CNMs in water environment will produce certain toxicity to aquatic organisms.
 Therefore, it is urgent to study the water environmental behavior of CNMs and their toxicity to aquatic organisms (Mueller and Nowack 2008).
-In addition, CNMs have a small particle size that can penetrate cell walls, cell membranes in a living body, triggering reactions such as lung tumors and cellular inflammation, which would produce direct damage to animals and humans (Oberd örster et al. 2006; Pangule et al. 2009).
-Moreover, they are likely to pass along the food chain and accumulate (Lam et al. 2004; Wu et al. 2006).
-Although CNMs have strong adsorption ability and can enrich toxic and harmful pollutants in the environment, the toxic effects of CNMs adsorbed by pollutants may also be enhanced (Gosens et al. 2010; Oberd örster et al. 2005).
+In addition, CNMs have a small particle size that can penetrate cell walls, cell membranes in a living body, triggering reactions such as lung tumors and cellular inflammation, which would produce direct damage to animals and humans (Oberdörster et al. 2006; Pangule et al. 2009).
+Moreover, they are likely to spread and accumulate in the food chain.
+(Lam et al. 2004; Wu et al. 2006).
+Although CNMs have strong adsorption ability and can enrich toxic and harmful pollutants in the environment, the toxic effects of CNMs adsorbed by pollutants may also be enhanced (Gosens et al.

+2010; Oberdörster et al. 2005).